We have answered some of the most frequently asked questions about our company and technology. Have a look and find out more.

 Why is XTPL solution a breakthrough?

-Printing system designed by XTPL allows for ultra precise deposition of a unique nanoink – specially composed in the laboratories of the company.
+Printing system designed by XTPL allows for ultra precise dispensing of a unique nanoink – specially composed in the laboratories of the company.
 The thickness and shape of individual structures created with this method, their length and distance between them depend on the specific application requirements.
 The main competitive advantage and breakthrough of the XTPL additive solution is unprecedented precision.
 Innovation developed by XTPL will contribute to the technological revolution that will enable the production of highly advanced devices using cheap and scalable methods of printing.
 Just as today we cheaply and quickly print newspapers and books, in the future we will print displays, solar cells, biosensors and other elements.

 What is the difference between additive technology (XTPL) and subtractive technology?